Get Matched With Online Colleges

 Step 4: Pass Licensure Requirements

-Although state laws may vary, they all require you to pass the National Board Dental Examinations.
-You should become familiar with your state requirements before entering dental school in order to complete the required courses and exams as defined by your state licensing board.
-Most states have reciprocal requirements, so if you have your license in one state, you may need to meet other criteria if relocating to another state.
+Although state laws may vary, they all require you to pass the Integrated National Board Dental Exams.
+You should become familiar with your state requirements before entering dental school to make sure you complete the required courses and exams as defined by your state licensing board.
+Most states have reciprocal requirements, but not all - so, if you have your license in one state, you may need to meet other criteria if relocating to another state.

 Step 5: Consider an Area of Specialization

 Although many dentists find their career niche in a general practice, others choose to continue their education to focus on a specific area of practice.
-There are nine areas of specialization recognized by the ADA, including pediatric dentistry, orthodontics, and dental public health; you will become familiar with the specialties while in dental school and should make it part of your long-term goal if you decide a specialty is the best choice for your career.
-A specialty requires another two to four years of education and may also require a residency of up to two years before you can become licensed in that field.
+There are nine areas of specialization recognized by the ADA, including pediatric dentistry, orthodontics, and dental public health.
+You will become familiar with the specialties while in dental school and should make it part of your long-term goal if you decide a specialty is the best choice for your career.
+A specialty requires another two to four years of education and residency to become licensed in your field.

 Find Your Online School

-Dentists must be able to do fine, meticulous work with tools without injuring their patients. - Physical stamina
+- Dexterity - Dentists must be able to do fine, meticulous work with tools without injuring their patients.

-Dentists typically spend their workday standing and spend long time periods bending over patients as they work. - Patience
+- Physical stamina - Dentists typically spend their workday standing and spend long time periods bending over patients as they work.

-Some clients, such as children and those fearful of dental work, may require extra time and reassurance. - Detail-oriented
+- Patience - Some clients, such as children and those fearful of dental work, may require extra time and reassurance.

-the shading, spacing, and shape of teeth are different in every client and a dentist must be able to discern the differences and needs in order to provide long-term solutions. - Problem-solving
+- Detail-oriented - the shading, spacing, and shape of teeth are different in every client and a dentist must be able to discern the differences and needs in order to provide long-term solutions.

-a dentist must be able to find a solution to every issue, even if it is unique to the field of dentistry. - Leadership
+- Problem-solving - a dentist must be able to find a solution to every issue, even if it is unique to the field of dentistry.

-dentists must be able to oversee and manage their office staff in order to keep the business running smoothly. - Organizational
+- Leadership - dentists must be able to oversee and manage their office staff in order to keep the business running smoothly.

-dentists must maintain an organized schedule, routine, and office in order to function smoothly in their community. - Communication skills
+- Organizational - dentists must maintain an organized schedule, routine, and office to function smoothly.

-dentists must be able to speak clearly and communicate effectively with their patients and office staff.
-In addition, they must be able to keep a running one-sided commentary in order to stay engaged with their patients while work is being performed.
+- Communication skills - dentists must be able to speak clearly and communicate effectively with their patients and office staff.
+In addition, they must be able to keep a running one-sided commentary to stay engaged with their patients while work is being performed.

-The other time-saving path is to complete a combined Bachelor to Doctoral degree program, which are typically offered by a school that has an affiliation with a dental school.
-This will allow you to earn your Bachelor's degree and Doctorate in approximately six to seven years.
-If you plan to enter a dental specialty area, it's an excellent plan to incorporate this into your dental school curriculum in order to complete the coursework in the least amount of time.
+The other time-saving path is to complete a combined bachelor to doctoral degree program, which are typically offered by a school that has an affiliation with a dental school.
+This will allow you to earn your bachelor's degree and doctorate in approximately six to seven years.
+If you plan to enter a dental specialty area, it's an excellent plan to incorporate this into your dental school curriculum to complete the coursework in the least amount of time.

 Find Your Online Program